michaelcourcy/openshift-gvs/readme.md

 basic-app-759d466dc9-sr6cf   2/2     Running   0          3m19s
 ```

-and that also the kanister-sidecar has also the nessary capacity
+control the kanister-sidecar capabilities:
 ```
 oc get deploy basic-app -o jsonpath='{.spec.template.spec.containers[1].securityContext.capabilities}' {"add":["CHOWN","DAC_OVERRIDE","FOWNER"]}
 ```

-you can also check that kopia is executable in the kanister-sidecar container  by just running `kopia`
+Verify kopia is executable in the kanister-sidecar container  by just running `kopia`
 ```
 oc exec deploy/basic-app -c kanister-sidecar -- kopia
 ```

-If the capabilities were not there that would not be possible, in this case you'll have `operation not permitted`.
+If the capabilities were not there that would not be possible, in this case you would have a message `operation not permitted`.

 # Configure Kasten to allow GVS